jaydenbf/jaydenbf/README.md

 # Jayden Fullerton

 ## About Me
 Hi, I'm Jayden Fullerton, a Computer Science and Software Engineering student at the University of Washington, also pursuing a minor in Mathematics.
-I love working with code and math because I find problem solving very fun, and love solving difficult issues regarding to math and programming.
+I love developing because I find problem solving very fun, and love solving difficult issues regarding math and programming/algorithms.
 I'm currently aspiring to be a software developer, and hope to find an internship while I'm still in college

 ## Skillset
 *Languages that I am fluent in*: